Real and false effects of renewable energy in rural areas

 Myth: "Sunscreens and wind turbines destroy agriculture and empty villages"

-One of the most widespread beliefs is that the installation of clean energy projects It renders thousands of hectares of arable land unusable.destroying the traditional employment of farmers and ranchers and accelerating rural depopulation.
+One of the most widespread beliefs is that the installation of clean energy projects renders thousands of hectares of arable land unusable , destroying the traditional employment of farmers and ranchers and accelerating rural depopulation.

 Reality: Synergy and population retention

 The data shows the opposite.
-On the one hand, land use is minimal: taking Spain as an example, All operational solar plants occupy a mere 0,2% of the agricultural land available.
+On the one hand, land use is minimal: taking Spain as an example, all operational solar plants occupy a mere 0,2% of the available agricultural land.

-On the other hand, Coexistence is perfectly viable Thanks to practices like agrivoltaics or grazing between panels, these installations, far from diminishing their value, act as a shield against depopulation: the municipalities hosting these projects experience, on average, a 3% increase in their business sector and a 7% growth in local employment.
-Clean energy generates stable income for local councils and landowners, helping to retain the population in the area.
+On the other hand, coexistence is perfectly viable thanks to practices such as agrivoltaics or grazing between panels.
+Far from detracting from their value, these installations act as a shield against depopulation: the municipalities that host these projects experience, on average, a 3% increase in their business sector and a 7% growth in local employment.
+Clean energy generates stable income for local councils and landowners, which helps to retain the population in the area.

 Environment and safety under scrutiny